-Erdogan visited Russia's second city of St Petersburg on Tuesday - his first trip abroad since the July 15 coup attempt.
+Erdogan visited Russia's second city of Saint Petersburg on Tuesday - his first trip abroad since the July 15 coup attempt.

 READ MORE: Aleppo battle - Assad sends thousands of reinforcements

-Turkey has also carried out air and artillery strikes against ISIL of its own, although it is believed to have halted the operations following the Russian plane incident.
+Turkey has also carried out air and artillery strikes against ISIL of its own, although it is believed to have halted the operations in the wake of the Russian plane incident.

-The three-person Turkish delegation in Moscow, made up of representatives from the military, intelligence and foreign service, is responsible for implementing decisions made at Tuesday's summit, Cavusoglu said.
+The three-person Turkish delegation in Moscow, made up of representatives from the military, intelligence and foreign service, is tasked with implementing decisions made at Tuesday's summit, Cavusoglu said.

 "I believe the mechanism will contribute to this process," he added.

-Cavusoglu said close cooperation between Turkey and Russia would help prevent incidents in the future such as the plane crisis.
+Cavusoglu said close cooperation between Turkey and Russia would help prevent incidents in the future like the plane crisis.

 "Many countries are engaged in Syria actively.
 There could be mistakes," he said.

-Cavusoglu said real-time communication was also needed between the two presidents and the military officials of the two countries.
+Cavusoglu also said real time communication was also needed between the two presidents and the military officials of the two countries.

 "When it comes to the Russian position in Syria, we really haven’t seen a meaningful shift.
 In fact, just hours ago, before the so-called temporary ceasefire in Aleppo, we saw instances of barrel bombs full of chlorine gas dropped in rebel-held neighborhoods in Aleppo city."